poojariutkarsh1/SIH_prototype_2026/README.md

 **Physical Minelander prototype (`arduino_bot`)** (from the project notes)

-- The motors do not work properly.
+- The motors did not work properly sometimes.
 - The IR sensor picked up sunlight and produced false readings.
 - At higher vehicle speeds, TTC worked poorly.

 **Additional limitations evident from the code**

-- **Fog inputs are hard-coded.** The current firmware does not read a temperature/humidity sensor; fog risk reflects the constants in the source, not real conditions.
 - **TTC relies on a single forward-facing ultrasonic sensor** with a 5-sample median filter and a ~200 ms loop.
 Closing speeds of 3 cm/s or less are treated as "no meaningful closing", so a very slow approach is caught only by the 10 cm and IR overrides.
 - **DANGER is latched** until both boards are reset, and the detour is a fixed, timed, open-loop sequence (not sensor-guided).
 - **Forward-only drive**: the motor driver's other inputs are grounded, so the vehicle cannot reverse.
 - **Subsystems are not integrated:** the gimbal, the GPS reader, and the LiDAR are separate from the Nano/ESP8266 safety pipeline.
-- **No V2V / V2I communication** exists in the code, although it appears in the architecture diagram.
 - **No quantitative validation** or field testing is recorded.

 **ROS2 TTC simulation (`lidar_ttc_bot`)**